Woman keeps husband’s heart beating after cardiac arrest

 Once positioned there, she was then told to perform CPR while paramedics completed the 15-minute journey from Northern General Hospital.

-Leanne then began scooping vomit out his mouth to clear his airways, and completing 100 to 120 compressions to keep Sam alive.
+Leanne then began scooping vomit out his mouth to clear his airways, and completing 100 to 120 compressions per minute to keep Sam alive.

 Minutes felt like hours as she battled to save him, and when the ambulance arrived, Leanne says Brody was there to open the front door.